Graduate Student Requirements

 Live Capstone Presentations

 All graduate students are required to participate in capstone course presentations held the week prior to the end of the term, with the exception of those in the M.S.
 Instruction and Leadership program.
 Accommodations are provided for out-of-state students to participate virtually; as of March 2020, the entire event is virtual due to COVID-19.
-Dates for the practice night and event night are found in the course schedule's listing of the capstone course.
+Register for the next live capstone presentation.

 Visit the M.S.
 Capstone Presentations course in Moodle to: